 Hook and grip

 How you hold the bow significantly affects where the arrow will end up, so you must build a formidable grip.
-The instructor will teach you how to grip the bow handle and firmly place your fingers on the bowstring in a relaxed and comfortable way.
+The instructor will teach you basics such as how to correctly place your bow hand and grip the bow handle and firmly place your fingers on the bowstring in a relaxed and comfortable way.

 Does this look overwhelming?
 The shooting process entails many steps, but you’ll find that it becomes easier as you get the hang of it.
 Don’t worry, your first archery lesson will be exciting and insightful.
 All you need do is relax and enjoy the experience.

-Archery classes are one of the best ways to learn archery right.
-Regardless of your level of experience or the type of archery you’re engaged in, the importance of archery classes cannot be overemphasized.
-You’ll be shocked at how much you will learn from organized archery classes rather than on your own.
+Archery lessons are one of the best ways to learn the sport right.
+Regardless of your level of experience or the type of archery you’re engaged in - be it target archery or you're looking to enter competitions, the importance of archery lessons cannot be overemphasized.
+You’ll be shocked at how much you will learn from an organized archery class rather than on your own.

 Once ready to start, you can use a store locator to find an archery class around you.